 Will I have to go to an office to meet my opioid overdose injury lawyer?
 No. Most personal injury clients don’t enjoy going to a lawyer’s office.
 You won’t have to go to an office to meet with your opioid overdose injury lawyer.
 In fact, most drug injury class action lawsuits are handled far away from the claimants.

-About Opioid Litigation & the Opioid Lawsuit
+About Opioid Litigation & The Opioid Lawsuit

 The American opioid epidemic has to stop.
 Our hope is that the opioid manufacturers step-up and own what we believe they have done: addicted swaths of the U.S. population to opioids.
 The costs to cities, healthcare providers, police departments, hospitals, insurance companies, and individuals could easily reach several billions of dollars.

 Our opioid overdose injury lawyers hope that after the opioid lawsuit, the drug manufacturers change their ways.
 We want the opioid manufacturers to be clear about the addictive qualities of opioids.
 Our opioid overdose injury lawyers would like to also see tougher regulations to curb pill-pushing drug makers, doctors, and pharmacies.
+We believe the painkiller overdose lawsuit is a start to the long fight against the opioid epidemic.

 There are two different ways the opioid lawsuits may progress through the legal system.
 Both types of opioid lawsuits might provide compensation to victims, but they do so in different ways.
 Your opioid overdose injury lawyer is going to examine your opioid lawsuit and determine which is best for you.